inno15/spring-swallow/README.md

 # spring-swallow
-A Swallow doesn't make a Spring
+_A Swallow doesn't make it Spring_